 Pacific Engagement Visa

-The Pacific Engagement Visa (PEV) will increase permanent migration from the Pacific and Timor-Leste, growing the diaspora in Australia, strengthening people-to-people links, and encouraging greater cultural, business and educational exchange.
+The Pacific Engagement Visa will increase permanent migration from the Pacific and Timor-Leste, growing the diaspora in Australia, strengthening people-to-people links, and encouraging greater cultural, business and educational exchange.

 Up to 3,000 visas will be allocated to Pacific islanders annually by a ballot process across participating countries.
 Those selected in the ballot will be able to apply for permanent residence in Australia.

 The Pacific Engagement Visa is being designed in close consultation with partner governments and Pacific and Timor-Leste communities to ensure the program delivers on shared needs and objectives, and contributes to a peaceful, prosperous, and resilient Pacific family.

 Applications for the ballot will be able to be lodged online with the Department of Home Affairs once the ballot opens.

 When will the Pacific Engagement Visa ballot commence?

 The ballot is expected to commence in 2024, once all remaining legislative and administrative arrangements for the visa are in place and Pacific governments and Timor-Leste have had time to consider the final arrangements.

 Please continue to check this webpage for official updates from the Department of Foreign Affairs and Trade.